-Phragmites is identified as Canada's worst invasive plant yet the general public are unaware of its impacts or existence.
-Despite existing efforts, public knowledge is limited and would benefit from collation and coordination of current resources, including Traditional Ecological Knowledge, to broaden their impact.
+Phragmites has been identified by Agriculture and Agri-Food Canada as the country's worst invasive plant, yet the majority of the general public are unaware of its impacts or even existence.
+Despite existing efforts, public awareness and knowledge is limited.
+Therefore, Ontario would benefit greatly from collation and coordination of current resources, including Indigenous knowledge to broaden awareness of the impacts of Phragmites.

 7. Update and implement the Ontario Phragmites Working Group Communications Strategy and other communication documents to collectively initiate a large-scale media campaign.
-Expand social media activity to target the general public and other key audiences specifically.
+Expand social media activity to target the general public and prioritize key audiences to maximize impact.